 Sustainability isn’t a new topic - it’s been on many companies’ radars since the 1980s.
 So, why are procurement teams only starting to feel the pressure to become greener in the last decade or so?

 In previous years, companies were primarily measured on their Scope 1 and 2 emissions – but now they are expected to track and report Scope 3 emissions too!

 So what's included in these different emissions scopes, and why does this impact you?

 - Scope 1 includes any emissions directly produced by the company, like manufacturing or company cars.

-- Scope 2 are emissions created by purchased energy for the company’s own use, like electricity and heating.
+- Scope 2 are emissions created by the energy companies purchase for their own use, like electricity and heating.

 - Scope 3 emissions cover all other indirect emissions, like those produced by investments, consumer use of products and (you guessed it!) shipping and transportation.

 The expectation to track and report all Scope 3 CO2 emissions is putting real pressure on procurement teams, who are responsible for reducing transport emissions.